TheSilvered/nest/docs/time_library.md

 ### `[] @high_res_time`

-Returns the current time with the highest resolution available in seconds.
+Returns a timestamp with the highest resolution available in seconds.
 This value has meaning only when compared with other values from the same function.

 ### `[] @high_res_time_ns`

-Returns the current time with the highest resolution available in nanoseconds.
+Returns a timestamp with the highest resolution available in nanoseconds.
 This value has meaning only when compared with other values from the same function.

+### `[] @monotonic_time`

+Returns a timestamp such that any later timestamps will be always equal or greater.
+This can be for example the time since startup and similarly to high_res_time has only meaning when compared with other timestamps from the same function.

+### `[] @monotonic_time_ns`

+Returns a timestamp in nanoseconds such that any later timestamps will be always equal or greater.
+This can be for example the time since startup and similarly to high_res_time_ns has only meaning when compared with other timestamps from the same function.

 ### `[] @year_day`